List of Rocky characters: Viktor Drago

 In the months that follow, Viktor later enjoys popularity in Russia where he wins several top-billed fights, but faces heavy pressure behind-the-scenes from his father and his newfound attention, especially from media and Russian delegates.
 During a state dinner attended by his mother, Viktor is enraged at seeing her, later walking out and chastising his father for seeking approval from those who previously disowned them.

 Viktor later demands a rematch against Donnie; this time in Moscow.
 Donnie accepts the challenge once more, but now with Rocky and Little Duke in his corner.
 Donnie surprises Viktor with his lightning-fast reflexes and high stamina throughout the match.
 Viktor knocks down Donnie several times, but Donnie displays his resilience by getting up and exploiting Viktor's tendency to overextend his punches; at the same time, he progressively wears out Viktor by going beyond the fourth round, as Viktor has been accustomed to only quick knockouts.
 By the tenth round, Viktor is knocked down for the first time in his professional career.
 He is further demoralized when Ludmilla walks out of the match after being knocked down for a second time.
 Seeing his son receive more strikes from Donnie without any counterattacks, Ivan throws in the towel and concedes the match to Donnie.
 Viktor and Ivan return to their simple life in Ukraine, having grown in understanding with one another.

-Viktor returns in Creed III (2023), having become an experienced fighter and become acquainted with Donnie.
+Viktor returns in Creed III (2023), having become an experienced fighter and a friend of Donnie.
 Donnie organizes a match between his prótégé, Felix "El Guerrero" Chavez, and Viktor, however Viktor is assaulted and injured by several men during Bianca's label party.
 Donnie later realizes the men were former inmates sent by Damian "Diamond Dame" Anderson to orchestrate Dame's winning match against Chavez.
 Upon his recovery, Viktor helps Adonis train for his upcoming fight against Dame.

 Viktor Drago is portrayed by German-Romanian actor, model, and real-life professional boxer Florian "Big Nasty" Munteanu.